Imranharun/2300968-11-Imr-Sentiment_Analytics-Platinum/README.md

 Right after you've completely put all the necessary files, the API is good to go.

-# The Usage of its service & The expected output
+# The usage of its service & The expected output

 There are 3 API services that you can use, which will be explained briefly on how to use it and the expected output for each service / feature.